 Students will critically examine the development, rules and nature of criminal appeals in Australia in contrast with post-conviction processes for reviewing criminal convictions subsequent to exhaustion of the appeal process.

-- Analyse the history and development of appellate and post-conviction processes in Commonwealth nations
+1) The history and development of the criminal appeal in Australia and Commonwealth nations

 University Graduate Attributes